Settings

 The US would really benefit from European style unionization rules and process.

-preinheimer 10 months ago
+preinheimer a year ago

 Just after a successful union vote in Quebec, Amazon decided to close all warehouses in the province.
 There’s lots of ways to send messages to workers.